 The fall of the Berlin Wall that sealed the end of the German Democratic Republic (GDR) and the reunification of Germany meant an economic comeback that equated to a Herculean task for the Federal State of Saxony-Anhalt.
 Because the economic structure of the GDR left behind a landscape with huge, so-called “VEB” (state-owned enterprises).
 These enterprises were to be converted into a market economy.

 Today modern and competitive companies have taken the place of state-owned enterprises.
-The Chambers of Industry and Commerce in Magdeburg and Halle-Dessau alone had 107,443 member companies in 2013.
+The Chambers of Industry and Commerce in Magdeburg and Halle-Dessau alone had more than 110.000 member companies in 2017.
 They have found their niches.
 Some are even leading in their market segment as “hidden champions”.
 Many companies have decided to settle in Saxony-Anhalt or to expand their location in recent years.
 We are highly valued by foreign investors and lead the East German federal states with such direct investments.
-In 2015, the Investment and Marketing Corporation Saxony-Anhalt (IMG) received the distinction “Best to Invest Top Agency Award 2015” from Conway Data Inc. for the quality of its investor service.
+In 2014 and 2015, the Investment and Marketing Corporation Saxony-Anhalt (IMG) received the distinction “Best to Invest Top Agency Award” from Conway Data Inc. for the quality of its investor service.

 Our economy is growing.
-The gross domestic product (GDP) increased from 20.2 billion euros to 53 billion euros between 1991 and 2013 – an enormous achievement!
+The gross domestic product (GDP) increased from 20.3 billion euros to 53 billion euros between 1991 and 2017 – an enormous achievement!
 At the same time, the situation on the labour market has relaxed considerably.
 The number of unemployed has been halved to under 10 percent since 2005.
-Productivity is also rising: measured in terms of GDP per gainfully employed person, labour productivity has more than tripled from about 15,900 euros per year in 1991 to about 53,000 euros (2013).

 Small and medium-sized enterprises (SMEs) and trade play the decisive role in this regard.
 Well over 99 percent of companies are small or medium-sized enterprises.
 Today SMEs are the largest employer in the state and stand for three-fourths of all employees and two-thirds of all sales.
 We are building on that so that companies can continue to improve their competitive ability.